jeromeetienne/AR.js-docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 Today you can make
 [augmented reality in 10 Lines of HTML](https://medium.com/arjs/augmented-reality-in-10-lines-of-html-4e193ea9fdbf), isn't the web amazing ?
-It is really that simple, you can try live on [codepen](https://codepen.io/jeromeetienne/pen/mRqqzb).
+It is really that simple, you can try it live on [codepen](https://codepen.io/jeromeetienne/pen/mRqqzb).
 Just put a [hiro marker](https://github.com/jeromeetienne/AR.js/blob/master/data/images/HIRO.jpg) in front of the camera and we will add the augmented reality on it.